What is an Invoice?

 5. Total The Sum Of The Cost

 The most crucial part of creating an invoice is totaling the product or goods cost.
-Note that you need to include every cost and if a discount is agreed, indicate it in the subtotal section.
+Note that you need to include every expense, and if a discount is agreed, indicate it in the subtotal section.
 If applicable, add the total VAT, or you can issue a tax invoice instead.

 6. Indicate The Payment Terms

-To avoid payment delays, you need to lay out the possible payment terms.
+To avoid payment delays, you need to layout the possible payment terms.
 It must be agreed beforehand between you and the customer.
 If you are expecting to be paid in a specific time, you can include it in your invoice.
 More importantly, highlight how your customer would exactly pay you.
 If they opt to pay through bank transfers, you can indicate your bank details.